bootlin/training-materials/lab-data/common/bootloader/beaglebone-black/README.md

 First, insert the micro-SD card in the corresponding slot in the board.

-Then, press and hold the 'Boot Switch' button (the only one close to the micro-SD slot), power up the board (either through the power or USB device connectors), and release the button.
+Then, press and hold the boot switch button labelled \code{S2} (the only one close to the micro-SD slot), power up the board (either through the power or USB device connectors), and release the button.

 After about 10 to 20 seconds, you should see the 4 LEDs turned on next to:
 - the Ethernet connector on BeagleBoneBlack